A new approach to cross-border data protection: an overview of the planned GDPR procedural regulation

 1. Complaints procedure

 The focus is on uniform requirements for complaints, such as the use of a standardized form.
-This form is to be used throughout the EU and will help to avoid procedural delays caused by formal errors.
-In addition, the previous requirement in many member states that data subjects must first contact the company concerned directly before they are allowed to submit a complaint will be abolished.
-The "early resolution" procedure makes it possible to resolve complaints informally and at an early stage.
-For example, if the controller stops the unlawful data processing or deletes the data.
+This form is to be used throughout the EU and help to avoid procedural delays caused by formal errors.
+In addition, the existing requirement in many member states that affected persons initially directly to the affected companies before they can make a Complaint are allowed to submit complaints.
+The "Early Resolution" procedure enables complaints to be resolved informally at an early stage.
+For example, if the Responsible persons ceases the unlawful data processing or deletes the data.

 2. Cooperation mechanism

 The regulation distinguishes between complex and simple cross-border cases.
 It provides for an accelerated procedure for uncomplicated cases.
-The central instrument is the introduction of a "Summary of Key Issues", which the lead supervisory authority is obliged to share with the other data protection authorities concerned.
-The regulation also sets binding deadlines: It must be clarified within six weeks whether a complaint is admissible.
-A draft decision must be submitted no later than 15 months after receipt.
+The central instrument is the introduction of a "Summary of Key Issues", which the lead authority is responsible for.
+Supervisory authority with the other data protection authorities concerned.
+The regulation also sets binding deadlines: It must be clarified within six weeks whether a Complaint is permissible.
+The draft decision must be submitted no later than 15 months after receipt.

 3. Rights of the parties

-Both complainants and affected companies are granted clearly regulated procedural rights.
+Both the complainant and the affected Companies receive clearly regulated procedural rights.
 These include, in particular, the right to be heard, i.e. the opportunity to comment on all key procedural steps.
 A right to inspect files is also granted, whereby sensitive information and trade secrets are protected.

 4. Dispute resolution before the EDPB

 If no agreement is reached between the data protection authorities involved despite the structured consultation, the case can be submitted to the EDPB for dispute resolution.
 The regulation specifies what is meant by a "relevant and reasoned objection".
 At the same time, complainants have the right to be involved in the dispute resolution procedure.
-An expedited procedure has also been introduced, which can be used to obtain a binding decision from the EDPB at short notice if there is otherwise a risk of serious disadvantages for the persons concerned.
+In addition, an expedited procedure has been introduced, which can be used to obtain a binding decision from the EDPB at short notice if otherwise serious disadvantages for the complainant would arise. affected threatening persons.

 Legal policy assessment of the GDPR procedural regulation

 The GDPR procedural regulation is not only a technical set of rules to speed up data protection procedures, but also has considerable legal policy implications.
-It touches on key fundamental issues of balancing the effectiveness of law enforcement, legal protection for data subjects and planning security for companies that process data.
+It touches on central fundamental questions of the balance between the effectiveness of law enforcement, legal protection for affected persons and planning security for companies that process data.

-Clearer participation rights, transparent decision-making procedures and defined deadlines significantly strengthen the position of affected persons.
-In particular, the opportunity to make a statement before a complaint is rejected and structured access to the procedural documents create a higher degree of procedural fairness.
-The right to judicial review in the event of inaction by the supervisory authorities under Art.
-78 GDPR is also made more tangible by the new time limits and can be used more effectively.
+Clearer participation rights, transparent decision-making procedures and defined deadlines will significantly strengthen the position of affected persons.
+In particular, the opportunity to make representations before the rejection of a Complaint and the structured access to the procedural documents create a higher degree of procedural fairness.
+The right to judicial review in the event of inaction by the supervisory authorities pursuant to Art.
+78 GDPR becomes more tangible thanks to the new deadlines and can be used more effectively.

 Process reliability for companies